All course information is listed within this syllabus.

 Online Students Use of the Library

-As Penn State World Campus students, you have access to many of the materials that the library offers to students.
-The library website has a lot to offer, but can be overwhelming.
+As Penn State students, you have access to many of the materials that the library offers to students.
+The library website has a lot to offer but can be overwhelming.
 A guide has been created to serve as your introduction to important library resources, services, and important pages within the library.
-The Online Student Library Guide is updated regularly by the online librarian and is intended to provide a level of comfort through an introduction to help you feel comfortable navigating the library website to find valuable information for your coursework.
+The Online Student Library Guide is updated regularly by the online librarian.
+It is intended to provide a level of comfort through an introduction to help you feel comfortable navigating the library website to find valuable information for your coursework.

 Technical Requirements